rust-osdev/uefi-rs/README.md

   - `logger`: logging implementation for the standard [log] crate.
     - Prints output to console.
     - No buffering is done: this is not a high-performance logger.

-- `uefi-exts`: extension traits providing utility functions for common patterns.
+  - `exts`: extensions providing utility functions for common patterns.
     - Requires the `alloc` crate (either enable the `alloc` optional feature or your own custom allocator).

 - `uefi-macros`: procedural macros that are used to derive some traits in `uefi`.